Seamless gutters decrease the chance of water leakage

 What Are Seamless Gutters?

 True to its name, seamless gutters are no-nonsense gutters that flow continuously without unnecessary joints and seams.
 While they do have seams, you can only find them on their corners and downspouts.
-Seamless gutters are made from painted steel, zinc, aluminum, or copper material.
+Seamless gutters are made from painted aluminum.
+They can sometimes be made from steel, zinc, or copper material, but these are much harder to find.

 Seamless Gutters Pros